 Back in existence since the 1940s, the business was first owned and run by Walter Muller who called it, Mullers Motel.
 It was still owned by him into the 1960s and had a small tea garden attached to it.

 After that, the business changed hands a number of times.
-Another owner, Sam Kerr called it the Anchor Cafe because of a large anchor sitting on the lawn near the entrance.
+Another owner, Sam Kerr who took it over in1963/64 had to later change the name because new liquor laws were introduced that meant they could not call it a motel without a liquor license so they changed the name to the Anchor Tea Room because of a large anchor sitting on the lawn near the entrance.

 Koos Schoeman was the owner by the time the Stavros couple bought the property and by then, it was known as Stop ‘n Stay.
 In July 1983, they moved lock, stock and barrel to Sedgefield.